-Communities are key to shaping the programme, that’s why Creative Forums help us identify the needs and interests of people in each town.
-Creative Forums act as a productive network of creative producers spotting local opportunities and evaluating the proposals.
-Creative Forum Coordinators and the Market Place team work closely with the Forums to initiate projects and activities in the seven market towns.
+Communities are key to shaping the programme, that’s why Creative Forums and key individuals help us identify the needs and interests of people in each town.

 Finally, all our work is shared across the nation with our peers who are working on Creative People and Places projects in different locations across the UK.
 It is a great network to learn from, share with, turn for advice to, and a place to celebrate our local partners and artists.

 Lorna’s background is in museums and galleries, the arts, culture and creative industries.
 She was most recently been Museum Manager at Museum of Cambridge.
 Lorna’s career history has included North Lands Creative Glass, Timespan Museum and Arts Centre in Sutherland, Manchester City Art Galleries and the V&A.

 ‘I am really pleased to be joining Market Place at this exciting time, celebrating the creative activity and achievements over the last 3 years and preparing to develop the project into its second phase to bring a lasting positive impact for the people of Fenland and Forest Heath.’

 John started volunteering for AdeC in 2012 and has always been very proud of the way in which the charity reaches out to areas with low arts engagement.
 Market Place was therefore a logical move for John to learn more about how he can help people get more out of creativity and the arts.
 John has a BA (Hons) in Literature and Cultural Studies from Staffordshire University.